liferay-search/liferay-docs/en/user/articles/170-content-publication-management/02-staging/02-enabling-staging/04-configuring-servers-for-remote-live-staging.markdown

 the beginning of your site's development for good performance.
 When you're using Remote Live staging, and you are publishing a large amount of content, your publication could be slow and cause a large amount of network traffic.
-@product@'s system is very fast for the amount of data being transferred over the network.
+@sharepoint@'s system is very fast for the amount of data being transferred over the network.
 This is because the data transfer is completed piecemeal, instead of one large data dump.
 You can control the size of data transactions by setting the following portal property in your `portal-ext.properties` file: